Airstrikes hit Gaza as Israel says it doesn't plan to control life there after destroying Hamas

 Defense Minister Yoav Gallant’s comments to lawmakers were the first time a top Israeli official discussed its long-term plans for Gaza.
 Gallant said Israel expected a three-phase war, starting with airstrikes and ground maneuvers.
 It anticipates then defeating pockets of resistance, and finally, ceasing Israel's “responsibility for life in the Gaza Strip.”

-Palestinians in Gaza reported heavy airstrikes in Khan Youni, a town in the territory's south, and ambulances carrying men, women and children streamed into the local Nasser Hospital.
+Palestinians in Gaza reported heavy airstrikes in Khan Younis, a town in the territory's south.
+Ambulances carrying men, women and children streamed into the local Nasser Hospital.
 The hospital, Gaza's second largest, already was overflowing with patients and people seeking shelter.

 The Israeli military said it had struck more than 100 targets across Gaza linked to the territory's Hamas rulers, including a tunnel and arms depots.